 TalentEd enables these expert teachers to use their qualifications and experience to give hundreds of bright young people from low income backgrounds personalised support.

-TalentEd sessions run for two hours after school every week for three terms.
-Every session starts with food and conversation, followed by carefully planned interactive tasks and reflection.
+TalentEd sessions run for one hour after school every week for three terms.
 Our sessions are not subject-specific.
 Instead, students develop self-awareness, study skills, aspirations and the ability to pursue future options through a series of themes including:

 - Growth mindsets and resilience

 - Presentation and debating skills